 If all else fails, and you can’t get below 85 F, just do your best and ride it out.
 Some strains are more resistant to heat stress than others, so your plants might survive just fine.
 Better safe than sorry though, so pay close attention to heat, especially in FLOWER and HARVEST.
 Too much heat can evaporate and burn away the terpenes (the smell).
 Cannabis without a strong aroma is undesirable, so don’t ignore the temperature factor.

 If you ever need to increase the temperature in your grow tent, it’s important that you do NOT put a heater inside of one.
 Only use heaters safely in a room, NOT inside a grow tent.

-The small dehumidifiers and humidifiers will help to some extent, but don’t expect drastic changes.
-Usually you’re balancing the use of them with opening/closing windows, running fans, etc. They are helpful if you don’t have central A/C or a portable A/C operating in the room your grow tent is in.
+Small dehumidifiers and humidifiers will help to some extent, but don’t expect drastic changes.
+Use them along with opening/closing windows and running fans.
+They are helpful if you don’t have central air conditioning or a large dehumidifier in the room your grow tent is in.

 Marc Eden’s DIY Cannabis Cultivation Book For Beginners

 No portion of this book may be reproduced in any form without permission from the publisher, except as permitted by U.S. copyright law.